israeleriston/migration-tools/README.md

 migration-tools is a CLI, to recreating Primary Key's and Foreing Key's the databases desnormalized.
 It is designed to be simple in both usage.

+## Warning
+only a database postgresql is supported, for a while :/

 ## How to use